The King and I: Brynner reprises the role

-In early 1976, Brynner received an offer from impresarios Lee Gruber and Shelly Gross to star, in the role that he had created 25 years before, in a U.S. national tour and Broadway revival.
+In early 1976, Brynner received an offer from impresarios Lee Guber and Shelly Gross to star, in the role that he had created 25 years before, in a U.S. national tour and Broadway revival.
 The tour opened in Los Angeles on July 26, 1976, with Constance Towers reprising the role of Anna.
 On opening night, Brynner suffered so badly from laryngitis that he lip-synched, with his son Rock singing and speaking the role from the orchestra pit.
 The production traveled across the United States, selling out every city it appeared in and finally opening in New York at the Uris Theatre (today the Gershwin Theatre) on May 2, 1977.
 The production featured Martin Vidnovic as Lun Tha, and Susan Kikuchi danced the part of Eliza, recreating the role that her mother, Yuriko, had originated.
 Yuriko both directed the production and recreated the Robbins choreography.
 Sharaff again designed costumes, and Michael Kermoyan reprised the role of the Kralahome, while June Angela was Tuptim.
 The run lasted 696 performances, almost two years, during which each of the stars took off three weeks, with Angela Lansbury replacing Towers and Kermoyan replacing Brynner.
 The production was nominated for the Drama Desk Award for Outstanding Musical.

 Brynner insisted on renovations to the Uris before he would play there, stating that the theatre resembled "a public toilet".
 He also insisted that dressing rooms on the tour and at the Uris be arranged to his satisfaction.
 According to his biographer Michelangelo Capua, for years afterwards, performers thanked Brynner for having backstage facilities across the country cleaned up.
 New York Times reviewer Clive Barnes said of the revival, "The cast is a good one.
 Mr. Brynner grinning fire and snorting charm is as near to the original as makes little difference" and called Towers "piquantly ladylike and sweet without being dangerously saccharine".
 However, fellow Times critic Mel Gussow warned, later in the run, that "to a certain extent [Brynner] was coasting on his charisma".

 Brynner in 1977: "Every day I do my best for one more day."